DUNE-DAQ/pocket/examples/daq_application_opmonlib/README.md

 This command will fail if you already have a cluster setup.
-In case opmon services aren't present in the existing cluster, or to make sure, run `SERVICES=opmon make kubectl-apply`
+In case opmon services aren't present in the existing cluster, or if you're not sure, run `SERVICES=opmon make kubectl-apply`

 ## Starting containers and getting a shell